Beautiful Easy Hikes Near Burlington, Vermont

 The sprawling grounds include four miles of hiking, biking, and cross-country ski trails, the restored farmhouse of Ethan and Fanny Allen (built in 1787), and the Ethan Allen Homestead Museum.

-Bike paths connect Ethan Allen Homestead with nearby Ethan Allen Park to the north and the Intervale to the south.
+Bike paths connect the Ethan Allen Homestead with nearby Ethan Allen Park to the north and the Intervale to the south.

 Begin your hike at the Ethan Allen Homestead Museum and take the Homestead Loop, to the Pond Trail, to the Peninsula Loop for an easy hike under three miles.